Why does my stomach hurt when I drink alcohol?

 - Vomiting up blood

-- Passing stool with blood in it
+- Passing stools with blood in it

 If you’re experiencing these symptoms you should speak to your doctor.
+If you cannot predict or control your drinking then contact Castle Craig.

 Where is the stomach pain felt in alcoholic gastritis?